If you have a query about getting your DBS check please see below and see if it's answered

 What is the process for acquiring a DBS check?

 You will need to request an application pack from British Triathlon by sending your request to firstname.lastname@example.org.
 Once you’ve received this you should complete the DBS check application form as well as the personal declaration form.

-Finally, you will need to return your DBS application form, personal declaration form, accompanied with photocopies of your certified ID documents to; DBS, British Triathlon, PO Box 25, Loughborough, LE11 3WX, British Triathlon will check your application and validate your ID documents before forwarding it on to DBS to carry out the relevant checks.
+Finally, you will need to return your DBS application form, personal declaration form, accompanied with photocopies of your certified ID documents to; DBS, British Triathlon, Michael Pearson East, 1 Oakwood Drive, Loughborough, LE11 3QF.
+British Triathlon will check your application and validate your ID documents before forwarding it on to DBS to carry out the relevant checks.

 Providing there are no issues with your DBS check application form, DBS will post your certificate to the current address provided on your application form.
 Once you receive your DBS certificate, you will then need to email a copy to British Triathlon at email@example.com.

 To request a pack please email firstname.lastname@example.org, detailing the number of packs required and the postal address for them to be sent to.